SixSq/old.sixsq.github.com/_posts/blog/2014-04-29-blog-connector-ec2.md

 **Quota**

-The quota is SlipStream feature which enable the SlipStream administrator to set a default quota for all users of a specified connector.
+The quota is a SlipStream feature which enables the SlipStream administrator to set a default quota for all users of a specified connector.
-You can also override this value per user in the user profile.
+You can also override this value for each user in the user profile.
 If this feature is disabled in the *SlipStream Advanced* section of this page, you can leave this field blank.